-Tourism and Hospitality Business (BUSS 101) (3-3-0) Instructor: Dr. Stuart Jauncey.
+Tourism and Hospitality Business (BUSS 101) (3-3-0) Instructor: Ms. Marianne Saulwick.
 The aim of this course is to provide students with a basic understanding of the hotel and tourism business.
 This course will draw on the expertise that is available within Jumeirah to illustrate the types of career opportunities that are available.
-Other topics that are covered include: Tourism and hospitality defined; The tourism systems; Business; Primary and secondary functions in business; The Business environment, Economics; Management, Human Resource economies.
+Other topics that are covered include: Tourism and hospitality defined; The tourism systems; Business; Primary and secondary functions in business; The Business environment, Economics; Management, Human Resource

+Tourism Economics (ECON302) (3-3-0) Instructor: Ms. Mairanne Saulwick.
+The aim of this course is to understand the \$\$\$ flow of the tourism sector as well as the social, cultural and environmental costs of tourism.
+Coverage includes: a basic overview of economics, an introduction to the development of tourism and its impact upon both mature and developing economies.
 Also included will be an examination of the positive and negative impacts of tourism on a country's economy using a variety of case studies to illustrate the relevant issues.
 Offered once per academic year.

-Tourism Economics (ECON302) (3-3-0) The aim of this course is to understand the \$\$\$ flow of the tourism sector as well as the social, cultural and environmental costs of tourism.
-Coverage includes: a basic overview of economics, an introduction to the development of tourism and its impact upon both mature and developing